Werner-von-Siemens-Gymnasium: Student exchanges

-USA exchange
+US exchange

 As part of GAPP (German American Partnership Program), a bi-annual exchange between the Werner-von-Siemens Gymnasium Bad Harzburg and the Severna Park High School in Maryland was established in 1996.
 In 2011, the Upper Moreland High School became the new GAPP partner.
 Up to 20 students in grades 10 and 11 can take part.
 During the three-week stay in the United States which usually takes place in March or April, the program includes family life and school attendance.
 Other activities regularly include a three-day stay in New York City, a trip to Washington D.C. and a trip to Lancaster County (Pennsylvania).
 The return visit of the American students takes place before the summer holidays.
 The GAPP program also allows for students to stay for a full school year at their respective partner school.
 This offer has been taken up be several American students who attended the Werner-von-Siemens-Gymnasium.